 He is co-author of the book “Data Analysis with R” written in Turkish and gave “Data Mining with R” lectures to Auditors at Ankara Social Sciences University.
 His research interests lie in the areas of macro-economic modeling, machine learning (ML), artificial intelligence (AI), and Natural Language Processing (NLP).

-Dr. Pelin Kılınçarslan is a postdoctoral researcher at Koç University, where she also received her PhD degree in Political Science and International Relations from Koç University.
+Dr. Pelin Kılınçarslan is an Assistant Professor at the Department of Political Science and International Relations at İstanbul Aydın University.
+She received her PhD degree in Political Science and International Relations from Koç University.
 She holds a BA in Political Science from Bilkent University, and an MA in International Relations.
 She held a visiting researcher position in the Politics Department at the University of Manchester.
 She is currently working on her dissertation which explores the gendered dimensions of household indebtedness, with fieldwork in Greece and Turkey.
 Related to this, she has been granted Nermin Abadan-Unat Social Sciences Awards, Dicle Koğacıoğlu Article Awards, and the TUBITAK International Scholarship.
 Her primary research interests are in the field of international political economy with a particular focus on financialization, social reproduction, and gender.

 Dr. Gökhan Ş. Güneş is a Research Assistant Professor at Bahcesehir University Center for Economic and Social Research (BETAM).
 He holds a Ph.D degree in Economics from Koç University.
 His research areas include monetary policy applications, their impacts on financial markets, and sentiment analysis.